+21

+99.92%

 EARLY TURNS THIS MONTH

 COMPLIANT WITH POLICY

 EARLY TURNS SOUTH - HYPERION GATE

+88

 EARLY TURNS THIS MONTH

+99.64%

 COMPLIANT WITH POLICY

 WHAT IS CAUSING THE CHANGE IN EARLY TURNS?

-The number of early turns this month is higher compared to the previous month due to the extended closure of the north inboard runway for the taxiway improvement project.
+The number of early turns this month is the same as the previous month due to a comparable number of overall operations and the continued closure of the north inboard runway for the taxiway improvement project.